…or how to fit the whole learning subject of one class into a half a dozen tweets.

 213 slides dumped into six tweets

 I also used subscript and other symbols to improve the density even more.
 You can see some numbers that mark the chapters.
-In this exam, I almost got anything right.
-My professor was an astonished :-).
+In this exam, I almost got everything right (= best exam result).
+My professor was astonished :-).

-I wish you much fun while trying out that method and good luck in your exams!
+I wish you much fun while trying out that method and good luck with your exams!
 I would love to hear what you think about this approach, too!